Mat 5:3 Blessed are the poor in spirit: for theirs is the kingdom of heaven.

 The Greek word translated as "poor" means "a beggar."
 It is the subject of the phrase and plural, "beggars."
 The first two words are literally, "Lucky beggars."

 The most interesting aspect of the next word, translated as "of spirit".
 For more about its meaning, read this article on soul, spirit, mind, and heart and this article on "holy" "spirit."
-Though this word is translated as "of spirit" it is not in the normal possessive form.
-It is in the form of a direct object which can use used for a number of things in Greek including the possessive, but that would be unusual for Christ.
+Though this word is translated as "of spirit" it is not in the possessive form.
+It is in the form of an indirect object which can used for a number of things in Greek.
 It could indicate spirit as an instrument: "lucky beggars, using spirit."
 It could indicate spirit as a benefit, "lucky beggars for their spirit."
 It could also indicate a location, "lucky beggar in spirit."

 Given the meaning of the words, there are many potential interpretations, all legitimate.
 Christ could be saying that the poor are wealthy in the spirit of God.
 It could mean that the poor are lucky because they are in a spiritual place.
 He could be saying that they are fortunate because they can use spirit as in instrument.
 Or it could mean simply that even the poorest of us are lucky to be alive.

 The KJV uses "in" which should indicate a location in time or place.
 If we mean beggars who have spirit, a better way to say this is "beggars who have spirit" making it the possessive dative.